 - Roll the chilled dough into balls.

-- Roll the balls in confectioners sugar.
+- Roll the balls to coat each in powdered sugar.

 All the Holiday Cookies